 Vous prenez le train Prenez le train

-How to conjugate Imperative while dealing with irregular verbs?
+How to conjugate imperative in French with irregular verbs?

 Avoir : aie, ayons ayez